linkarkitektur/SpeckleLCA/README.md

-# Link IO Speckle LCA App
+# Link IO SpeckLCA App

 This template should help get you started developing with Vue 3 in Vite.